ayshiff/my-open-source-journey/docs/contributions/flutter.md

 ### What did I learn ?

-This were my first contributions in Dart that taught me a lot!
+These were my first contributions in Dart that taught me a lot!
 It was also a good experience contributing to the Flutter ecosystem💙